Problem

 This option is very popular when customers are OK with longer delays between data being updated in the source and finally available in the data warehouse for consumption by the BI tools.

 After extensive testing, our customer decided to use option 3.
-The main reason was the fact that [almost] real-time approach (option 1) uses Snowflake cloud services and consumes extra Snowflake credits.
+The main reason was the fact that (almost) real-time approach (option 1) uses Snowflake cloud services and consumes extra Snowflake credits.

-Scheduling extract and load flows
+Schedule extract and load Flows

-In Etlworks, it is possible to schedule a flow to run continuously until there is nothing to do, then stop for a configurable number of seconds and restart.
-We recommended this schedule type for 35 extract flows.
-The extract flows are running until they are automatically stopped to let the system add new databases.
+In Etlworks, it is possible to Schedule a Flow to run continuously until there is nothing to do, then stop for a configurable number of seconds and restart.
+We recommended this Schedule type for 35 extract Flows.
+The extract Flows are running until they are automatically stopped to let the system add new databases.
 The customer set the delay between restarts to 2 hours.

-The load flow is loading files into Snowflake in batches.
+The load Flow is loading files into Snowflake in batches.
 We recommended running it every few minutes so it could clear the queue as often as possible.
 The customer set it to run every 5 minutes.

 Success metrics

-On average the pipelines load tens of millions of records into Snowflake daily, but there are days when the number of records jumps to hundreds of millions.
-As configured the pipelines can easily handle extracting and loading billions of records a day.
+On average, the pipelines load tens of millions of records into Snowflake daily, but there are days when the number of records jumps to hundreds of millions.
+As configured, the pipelines can easily handle extracting and loading billions of records a day.

 Comments